To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 Here we are on our final approach to Skylab.

-We can see the Workshop, with its single solar panel extending out to the left,
+We can see the workshop, with its single solar panel extending out to the left,

 orbiting high above the Amazon River way down there on planet Earth.

-The Tests We Did Here Helped NASA Build A Better Manned Maneuvering Unit For The Future
+The Tests We Did Here Helped NASA Build a Better Manned Maneuvering Unit for the Future

-One of the benefits of constructing the Workshop inside the 3rd stage of
+One of the benefits of constructing the workshop inside the 3rd stage of

-the Saturn V rocket that launched the Skylab Space Station, was the large volume that became available.
+the Saturn V rocket that launched the Skylab space station, was the large volume that became available.

-for future Astronaut Maneuvering Units in a safe environment.
+for future astronaut maneuvering units in a safe environment.

 Owen Recorded This Beautiful Solar Flare